 How to make Dulce De Leche in the Instant Pot:

 - Remove the paper labels from each can.
 Place cans into the bowl of the instant pot.
 Cover with water.

-- Select the Pressure Cook button and set to cook over high for 1 hour.
+- Select the Pressure Cook button and set it to cook over high for 40 minutes.
 Depressurize for 15 minutes then remove and cool completely.

 - Servings- Each 14 oz can of sweetened condensed milk serves about 10 servings.

 - For Deep Caramel Color: pressure cook High for 1 hour and 5 minutes.

 - For Light Caramel Color: pressure cook High for 30-45 minutes.

 - Do not open Hot Cans as the caramel can burst out.